stacksjs/stacks/.stacks/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 <!-- [![Codecov][codecov-src]][codecov-href] -->

-_For internal usage only until the beta is released by the end of ~November._
+_Pre-release until public beta released.
+Coming ~December._

-The goal of the Stacks framework is to _help you_ create & maintain frontends, backends, and clouds without having to worry about the boilerplate.
-Whether it's SSG pages, npm distributed & framework-agnostic component & function libraries, serverless APIs, Stacks helps you every step along the way, including production deployments and the maintenance of its related infrastructure (server or serverless).
+The goal of the framework is to _help you_ create & maintain frontends, backends, and clouds—without having to worry about the boilerplate.
+Stacks is a rapid application development framework, meeting all your full stack needs.

+- Application UIs _(Web & Desktop)_
+- Serverless & traditional APIs
+- Cloud infrastructure creation & maintenance _(IaC)_
+- Interactive CLIs
+- Framework-agnostic component & function libraries
+- Deployment & Release Manager _(CI & CD)_

+Stacks helps you every step along the way—in beginner & expert-friendly ways, allowing you to focus on the _what_ and _why_ of your project.

-Convention over configuration is our mantra—in beginner & expert-friendly ways.
+> Convention over configuration is our mantra.

 <!-- ![Atomic UI & FX Design](./apps/docs/images/diagram.png) -->

 ## Features

-The Stacks framework is a harmony of the following engines:
+The Stacks framework is a harmony of several engines to build any web or desktop application, in highly-scalable ways.
+It consists of the following engines:

 ### Stacks UI